-69 Ranks
+77 Ranks

-(1) Hackney Carriage Ranks/Stands are provided in accordance with the Local Government (Miscellaneous Provisions) Act 1976.
-The Council will work with the Taxi trade, Highways and Humberside Police to determine where ranks/stands should be situated.

-- (2) Drivers should use the ranks available to them.
-Where a driver is standing plying for hire and is illegally parked if, in the opinion of an Authorised Officer of the Council or Police Constable, the driver is plying for hire in a dangerous location, the said driver's licence may be reviewed and such conduct may be deemed reasonable cause to revoke or suspend the licence under section 61(1)(b) of the Local Government (Miscellaneous Provisions) Act 1976. - (3) Hackney Carriage Drivers must not leave their vehicle unattended on a Hackney Carriage Stand/Rank for any reason.
-The Stands are provided solely for the purpose of plying for hire and are not there as parking spaces for drivers. - (4) Private Hire vehicles are not permitted to stop on a Hackney Carriage Stand/Rank for any reason.
+- (1) Hackney Carriage Ranks/Stands are provided in accordance with the Local Government (Miscellaneous Provisions) Act 1976.
+The Council will work with the Taxi Trade, Highways and Humberside Police to determine where ranks/stands should be situated. - (2) Drivers should use the ranks available to them.
+Where a driver is standing plying for hire and is illegally parked if, in the opinion of an Authorised Officer of the Council or Police Constable, the driver is plying for hire in a dangerous location, the said driver's licence may be reviewed and such conduct may be deemed reasonable cause to revoke or suspend the licence under section 61(1)(b) of the Local Government (Miscellaneous Provisions) Act 1976. - (3) Hackney carriage drivers must not leave their vehicle unattended on a Hackney Carriage Stand/Rank for any reason.
+The Stands are provided solely for the purpose of plying for hire and are not there as parking spaces for drivers. - Private hire vehicles are not permitted to stop on a Hackney Carriage Stand/Rank for any reason.

-70 Disabled Access and Assistance Dogs
+78 Disabled Access and Assistance Dogs

-- (1) In order to afford public transport for all and in accordance with the requirements of the Equality Act 2010 and other relevant legislation, all newly licensed Hackney Carriage Vehicles shall be adapted to carry a passenger in a wheelchair.
+- (1) In order to afford public transport for all and in accordance with the requirements of the Equality Act 2010 and other relevant legislation, all newly licensed hackney carriage vehicles shall be adapted to carry a passenger in a wheelchair.
 Proprietors wishing to licence such vehicles will be required to produce a certificate stating that the vehicle complies with all current legislation relating to the carrying of disabled passengers. - (2) Vehicles already licensed as hackney carriages shall be allowed to continue being used as hackney carriage vehicles for as long as a valid licence is in place.
-If a hackney carriage vehicle licence is allowed to lapse for a period of 28 days, then it will need to be replaced in accordance with the requirements of paragraph 70(1).
-If there are exceptional circumstances as to why a licence has not been renewed within this period, then the Licensing Manager or Head of Service may extend the said 28 day period.
-The vehicle may not be used once the licence has expired. - (3) Proprietors replacing a saloon type vehicle will be able to replace it with a similar type of vehicle subject to the provisions in paragraph 70(2).
+If a hackney carriage vehicle licence is allowed to lapse for a period of 14 days, then it will need to be replaced in accordance with the requirements of paragraph 78(1).
+If there are exceptional circumstances as to why a licence has not been renewed within this period, then the Service Manager may extend the said 14 day period.
+The vehicle may not be used once the licence has expired.
+The 14 day period is for the purpose of replacing the vehicle with a wheelchair accessible vehicle only and does not impact on the requirement to ensure that all other criteria is met.

+- (3) Proprietors replacing a saloon type vehicle will be able to replace it with a similar type of vehicle subject to the provisions in paragraph 78(2).
 Vehicles licensed as wheelchair accessible vehicles can only be replaced like for like. - (4) Drivers of vehicles adapted to carry disabled passengers should be trained in the use of equipment necessary to convey the passenger safely. - (5) Assistance dogs shall be conveyed in the vehicle with the passenger in accordance with statutory requirements.

-71 Exemption from Carrying Assistance Dogs or Wheelchairs
+79 Exemption from Carrying Assistance Dogs or Wheelchairs